manticoresoftware/manticore-github-issue-search/README.md

 docker-compose up
 ```

-After completing these steps, the project should be accessible at [http://localhost/](http://localhost/).
+After completing these steps, the project should be accessible at [http://localhost/](http://localhost/) in a while.

 The default port for the server is 80, so if you need to change it, update the `nginx` section in `app/config/app.ini.tpl`.

 Remember to set up the necessary variables in the `.env` file before starting.
 This is where you can add your GITHUB tokens.

-## Running Locally Using Backup Data
+## Run locally

 You can also restore data to search locally using our prepared backup.
 Download it from [here](https://repo.manticoresearch.com/repository/demo/github-issue-search/backup.tar.gz) and save it to the `docker/containers/manticore` directory.
 Then, execute the following commands while you're in the `docker` folder: